 Pain relief is an important part of your care.
 Your health care team wants to make you as comfortable as possible, but you are the key to getting the pain relief you need.
 Pain is personal and individual.
 Each person feels pain—and its relief—in different ways.

-Our staff are here to support you and to help you manage your pain during and after labor.
+Our staff is here to support you and to help you manage your pain during and after labor.
 There are several non-medicine options you can try, if appropriate.
 These can be used alone or with medication to help you get the most pain relief possible.

 These options include:

 Your nurse will work with you to make a plan of care regarding your pain control.
 Pain medication is given, as needed.
 If you would like pain medication during labor, ask for it as soon as you start to feel pain.
-It is easier to control pain in the early stage, before it becomes bad.
+It is easier to control pain in the early stage before it becomes bad.
 If you have pain that does not go away, tell your health care provider.

-You can help by letting your health care team know what has helped control pain for you before, and about any allergies or reactions you have had to medication in the past.
+You can help by letting your health care team know what has helped control pain for you before, and about any allergies or reactions, you have had to medication in the past.
 Tell them all the medications you are taking, including herbal products, to avoid problems caused by mixing medications.
 Ask about the side effects you can expect from any medications you get.
 Many people are afraid they will become addicted to pain medication, but that usually does not happen.
 If you are worried about this, talk to your health care provider.

 Pain medication is given in different forms, including: